SvenGroot/AdventOfCode/2022/day25/README.md

 ## Least favorite: [Day 22](../day22)

-It just very tough to come up with a way to handle the folding, and I wasn't a fan of the fact that doing it generically was both unnecessary (since everyone's input was the same shape; not that you'd know without checking Reddit), and would've been much harder than just hardcoding the cube transformations.
+It was just very tough to come up with a way to handle the folding, and I wasn't a fan of the fact that doing it generically was both unnecessary (since everyone's input was the same shape; not that you'd know without checking Reddit), and would've been much harder than just hardcoding the cube transformations.

 It should be said, however, that I did the later puzzles so long after the first batch that I don't have a good recollection of how much I enjoyed the earlier ones or not, so these picks should be